irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER3.md

 | parameter name | description |
 |--------|---------|
 |ViaDB | Check this box if you want to retrieve information via a database.
-|JointChangeSw | Check if you want to change the joint angles of the construction machine model.
+|JointChangeSw | Check if you want to change the joint angles of the construction machine model(You can switch it on and off even while playing).
 |SimPhysXSubscribeTopicName | Specify the topic name of PhysX location information (for operation test).
 |SimAGXSubscribeTopicName | Specify the topic name of AGX location information (for operation test).
 |RealSubscribeTopicName | Specify the topic name that publishes the position and joint information of the actual machine.